Ertain/wii-u-gc-adapter/README.md

 -----
 Simply run the program.
 You'll probably have to run it as root in order to grab the USB device from the kernel and use the uinput interface.
-Both of these can be worked around with udev rules, which I'm currently too lazy to add at the moment.
+Both of these can be worked around with udev rules, which are detailed below.
 To stop the program just kill it in any way you want.

 Seperate virtual controllers are created for each one plugged into the adapter and hotplugging (both controllers and adapters) is supported.